jing-library/r-socialsci/_episodes/01-intro-to-r.md

-A vector is the most common and basic data type in R, and is pretty much the workhorse of R. A vector is composed by a series of values, which can be either numbers or characters.
+A vector is the most common and basic data structure in R, and is pretty much the workhorse of R. A vector is composed by a series of values, which can be either numbers or characters.
 We can assign a series of values to a vector using the `c()` function.
 For example we can create a vector of the number of household